alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 - You should name methods not after what they do, but after what they mean, what they represent in the context of your domain.

-When you DRY out duplication or create a method to name a bit of code, you add levels of indirection that make it more abstract.
-In theory these abstractions make code easier to understand and change, but in practice they often achieve the opposite.
-One of the biggest challenges of design is knowing when to stop, and deciding well requires making judgments about code
+- When you DRY out duplication or create a method to name a bit of code, you add levels of indirection that make it more abstract.
+- In theory these abstractions make code easier to understand and change, but in practice they often achieve the opposite.
+- One of the biggest challenges of design is knowing when to stop.

 ## 1.2.
 Judging Code